Is Soy Milk Keto?

 Soy milk is usually low in carbs and high in fat/protein…

-So, does that mean soy milk is Keto?
+So, does that mean this dairy alternative is Keto?
 Can you add it to your Keto smoothies and coffee?

 The Bottom Line – Is Soy Milk Keto?

 Soy milk is not Keto.